myStitch14/Grate/README.md

 ## Contributing
 If you would like to contribute to *Grate*, feel free to submit a pull request on the mod's GitHub page.
 I welcome any and all contributions that can help make the mod better for everyone.

-or pop a msg in my discord server and I may add it
+Or, you can send a message in my discord server and I may add it.

 ## Credits
 *Grate* was created by Graze.
 *Bark* was created by KyleTheScientist.
 Thanks to the Gorilla Tag modding community for their support.

-Special thanks to Kyles little brother Asher for helping him test the OG :)
+Special thanks to Kyle's little brother Asher for helping him test the OG :)

 * [Boxing Gloves model](https://skfb.ly/6XOUS) by Gohar.Munir is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

-* Orignal Bark Mod by kylethescientist pls show them love!
+* Orignal Bark Mod by KyleTheScientist, please show them love!

-* Thanks to wryser for helping with some modules!
+* Thanks to Wryser for helping with some modules!